feathersjs/feathers/docs/guides/cli/service.class.md

 export interface MessageParams extends KnexAdapterParams<MessageQuery> {}

-// By default calls the standard Knex adapter service methods but can be customized with your own functionality. export class MessageService<MessageParams extends Params = MessageParams> extends KnexService< Message,
+// By default calls the standard Knex adapter service methods but can be customized with your own functionality. export class MessageService<ServiceParams extends Params = MessageParams> extends KnexService< Message,
   MessageData,
   MessageParams,